replete/biscuitman/README.md

 <script src="//cdnjs.cloudflare.com/polyfill/v3/polyfill.min.js?version=4.8.0&features=String.prototype.replaceAll%2CObject.fromEntries"></script>
 ```

 Obviously a third party hosted polyfill is not good for performance, so in this scenario you'd want to self-host the `replaceAll` and `Object.fromEntries` polyfills.

-This does not apply to the ESM version, the support for ESM more like 2020.

-If you need to support earlier than these browsers, biscuitman would need to be compiled for an earlier javascript target as things like the spread operator are unsupported in earlier versions, which is possible by specifying an earlier `browserlist` target in package.json.
+This is the lazy approach, if you really need to support older browsers it would make more sense to rebuild biscuitman with an earlier javascript target (update `package.json` `browserlist` property and rebuild with `npm run build`).
+If there was enough need for this, I'd consider adding a build target for older browsers and release as `biscuitman.legacy.js`.

 ## Globals
-- `biscuitman` – configuration object, must be `window.biscuitman` (`biscuitman.create(options)` for ESM version)
+- `biscuitman` – configuration object, must be `window.biscuitman`
+	- `biscuitman.create(options)` for the ESM version
 - `Consent` – object for accessing consents (override: `global` in config)
 	```
 	{